mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

     -   = VPI(E<sub>k</sub> |e) + VPI( Eⱼ |e , E<sub>k</sub>  )
     - a lot like the chain rule

+ - The following statements are true:
+    - VPI is guaranteed to be nonnegative (≥0).
+    - The MEU after observing a node could potentially be less than the MEU before observing that node.
+    - VPI is guaranteed to be exactly zero for any node that is conditionally independent (given the evidence so far) of all parents of the utility node.

 <h2 id="910d92a2d65cc89a6ef483dd86990ade"></h2>